-Thomas A. Kershaw, Chairman & Chief Executive Officer of the Hampshire House Corporation, has been the dynamic force behind the growth of the Hampshire House since 1969 when he purchased the property.
+Thomas A. Kershaw, Chairman of the Hampshire House Corporation, has been the dynamic force behind the growth of the Hampshire House since 1969 when he purchased the property.
 Kershaw's vision and energy have enabled the Hampshire House to retain its original grandeur while accommodating Bostonians and tourists for special events, private parties, weddings and corporate functions.
 Just after he purchased the property, he installed the authentic English style Bull & Finch Pub in the basement of the Hampshire House.

-In 1982, Hollywood came to Boston and found Kershaw's distinctive pub in the heart of historic Beacon Hill.
+In 1981, Hollywood came to Boston and found Kershaw's distinctive pub in the heart of historic Beacon Hill.
 Since then, this neighborhood pub has become a landmark on the map of Boston — the inspiration for the setting of the TV series Cheers.